 Fax: (902) 368-5830

-The Province of PEI accepts payment for this service online using VISA, VISA Debit, MasterCard, and Debit MasterCard.
+This service accepts payments using VISA, VISA Debit, MasterCard, and Debit MasterCard.